 MSW Distance Option - Ashland Site

-MSW-DO students attend classes every Friday all three years of the program on the SOU Campus, where they have access to the SOU Library and other resources.
-The majority of the coursework is taught by PSU School of Social Work faculty who travel to the SOU campus.
+MSW-DO students attend classes every Friday all three years of the program on the SOU Campus.
 Students complete each of their two years of practicum in agencies in their home communities whenever possible.

 The next Ashland Site cohort will begin in Fall 2015, with the application available beginning October 2014.

 Ashland Site Coordinator